pivotal/docs-tap/getting-started/consume-services.md

 Bear the following observations in mind as you work through this guide:

-1. There is a clear separation of concerns across the various user roles:
+1. There is a clear separation of concerns across the various user roles.

     * The life cycle of workloads is determined by application developers.
     * The life cycle of resource claims is determined by application operators.
     * The life cycle of service instances is determined by service operators.
-    * The life cycle of service bindings is implicitly tied to lifecycle of workloads.
+    * The life cycle of service bindings is implicitly tied to the life cycle of workloads.
 1. Resource claims and resource claim policies are the mechanism to enable cross-namespace binding.
-1. [ProvisionedService](https://github.com/servicebinding/spec#provisioned-service) is the contract allowing credentials and connectivity information to flow from the service instance, to the resource claim, to the service binding, and ultimately to the application workload.
+1. ProvisionedService is the contract allowing credentials and connectivity information to flow from the service instance, to the resource claim, to the service binding, and ultimately to the application workload.
+For more information, see[ProvisionedService](https://github.com/servicebinding/spec#provisioned-service) on GitHub.
 1. Exclusivity of resource claims: Resource claims are considered to be mutually exclusive, meaning that service instances can be claimed by at most one resource claim.

 ## <a id="stk-prereqs"></a> Prerequisites